 By bus

-There is a bus from San Jose to Puerto Viejo every day at 6, 10, 12 (to Manzanillo), 2 PM and 4 PM.
-The bus leaves from Terminal Atlantico Norte, Calle 12 Ave 7-9, takes 5 hours and costs around 7000 colones (~$12 USD) one way per person.
+There is a bus from San Jose to Puerto Viejo every day at 6, 10, 345 PM and 4 PM.
+The bus leaves from Terminal Atlantico Norte (Autotransportes Mepe), Calle 12 Ave 7-9, takes 5 hours and costs around 6100 colones (~$10 USD) one way per person.

 By driving

-This route is on a well paved road as they are major highways.
+Do you need a 4×4 to Puerto Viejo?
+No. This route is on a well paved road as they are major highways.
 Do expect to run into traffic as there are a lot of trailer trucks on this route and most of the time, it is only one lane.
-Without traffic, it takes around 4 hours but by default, expect it to take at least 5.

 Renting a car?
-Get our Costa Rica car rental discount to save up to 20%!
+Get our Costa Rica car rental discount to save $$ and get extra freebies!

 By plane